-No, I would say overall, I think our, you know, the numbers would indicate that we have margins that are fairly consistent and we're executing where we think we need to be with some of these discrete items, obviously, impacting.
+No, I would say overall, I think our - the numbers would indicate that we have - margins are pretty fairly consistent and we're executing where we think we need to be with some of these discrete items obviously impacting.

 Okay.
 Thank you.